Brooklyn Moors

-Brooklyn Chloe Moors (born February 23, 2001) is a Canadian artistic gymnast who competed at the 2020 Olympic Games.
-She has also represented Canada at the 2017, 2018, and 2019 World Championships.
-At the 2017 World Championships she became the first Canadian to win the Longines Prize for Elegance.
+Brooklyn Chloe Moors (born February 23, 2001) is a retired Canadian artistic gymnast who competed at the 2020 Olympic Games and represented Canada at the 2017, 2018, and 2019 World Championships.
+At the 2017 World Championships, she became the first Canadian to win the Longines Prize for Elegance.
 She is the 2019 Pan American Games champion on the floor exercise and the silver medalist with the team.
 She is also the 2017 Pan American champion on the floor exercise.
-She currently competes for the UCLA Bruins in collegiate gymnastics.
+She competed for the UCLA Bruins in collegiate gymnastics from 2022 until 2025.

 Early life

 Brooklyn Chloe Moors was born on February 23, 2001, in Cambridge, Ontario.
-She is the younger sister of 2012 Olympic gymnast Victoria Moors, and she was inspired to begin gymnastics when she was three years old because of Victoria.
+She is the younger sister of 2012 Olympic gymnast Victoria Moors, who inspired her to begin gymnastics when she was three years old.

 Junior career

 Moors made her elite debut at 2016 Elite Canada where she finished twenty-first in the all-around.
 In the event finals, she won the silver medal on the balance beam behind Jade Chrobok.
 She then made her international debut at the 2016 Nadia Comaneci Invitational and finished eighth in the all-around.
 Then at the 2016 International Gymnix, she finished fourth in the all-around and won the gold medal on the floor exercise.
 She then won the bronze medal in the all-around at the 2016 Canadian Championships.
 Her final meet of the 2016 season was the Elite Gym Massilia in Marseille where she finished seventeenth in the all-around.